 - Participate in governance in preparation for various leadership opportunities in the field.

 - Be an ambassador for AACN to reach out to trainees in neuropsychology regarding opportunities in leadership, training and research.

 - Promote the AACN Student Affairs Committee and all of its efforts.

 - Become active in the field and contribute to a prominent organization in neuropsychology.

-AACN is currently accepting applications for the 2022-2024 term.
-Please apply using the form below later than May 27, 2022.
+We anticipate accepting positions for the 2024-2026 term in May 2024.
 You must be logged in to the site as a current AACN student member to submit the form.
 Please feel free to contact the leadership at email@example.com with any questions regarding this opportunity.